gudimetla-srikanth/todo-nodejs-app/README.md

 # starting of project

-clone this repository to local and type "npm install" to install packeges that i have used.Run "npm start" automatically the application will start running in the specified port number
+clone this repository to local and type "npm install" to install packages that i have used.Run "npm start" automatically the application will start running in the specified port number

 # CRUD operations routes names